joshnuss/xuber-old/README.md

 ## How it works

-When a browser connects to the channel, it can share it's position (latitude/longitude) with all other connected clients.
+When the browser connects to the channel, it shares its position (latitude/longitude) with the server, which broadcasts it to all connected clients.
 When the position changes, all clients are notified.
 This is the basis for ridesharing and delivery tracking apps.

 Caveat: in this demo, all clients connect to one coordinating process.
 In the real world, that won't scale.
 You'd need coordinators to work in a grid, each responsible for a specific region (like cell towers).